haoweiz23/dip-go/README.md

-# DiP-GO: A Dffusion Pruner via Few-step Gradient Optimization
+# DiP-GO: A Dffusion Pruner via Few-step Gradient Optimization (NeurIPS 2024)
-This is the official repository of  [DiP-GO: A Dffusion Pruner via Few-step Gradient Optimization]().
+This is the unofficial repository of  [DiP-GO: A Dffusion Pruner via Few-step Gradient Optimization](https://arxiv.org/abs/2410.16942).

 <hr />